 Your tires are arguably among the most important components of your car.
-They ensure good traction on the road, of course, but they also have to do with everything from smooth handling to maximum fuel economy.
-Despite this, some drivers have quite a few misconceptions about car tires — and if you’re among them, you’re putting yourself at risk for accidents and car trouble.
-With that in mind, let’s bust some common tire myths:
+They ensure good traction on the road, of course.
+However, they also have to do with everything from smooth handling to maximum fuel economy.
+Despite this, some drivers have quite a few misconceptions about car tires.
+If you’re among them, you’re putting yourself at risk for accidents and car trouble.
+With that in mind, let’s bust some common myths:

-Any more car-related popular wisdom you want fact-checked?
+Any more car-related popular wisdom you want to be fact-checked?
 Let us know in the comments.